Jump to accessibility statement Skip to content

 Student loans

-Students from the UK and EU who choose to study a full-time undergraduate teacher training course can apply for the same student loans for maintenance and to cover tuition fees as other undergraduate students undertaking their first Higher Education course.
+Students from the UK who choose to study a full-time undergraduate teacher training course can apply for the same student loans for maintenance and to cover tuition fees as other undergraduate students undertaking their first Higher Education course.
 You can check to see if you’re eligible for student finance here.

 Funding support for veterans

 If you’re a veteran from the Armed Forces, you may benefit from a tax-free bursary of up to £40,000 to contribute towards your teacher training funding.
 The amount will be paid directly into your bank account in equal amounts during each month of the final two years of your course.
-This teacher training bursary is available to those who take up a degree in secondary biology, physics, chemistry, computing, maths or languages.
+This teacher training bursary is available to those who take up a degree in secondary biology, physics, chemistry, computing, maths, or languages.

 Teacher training funding for postgraduate courses